QubesOS/qubes-doc/user/templates/windows/qubes-windows-tools.rst

    - Reboot the VM.

-   - Now, using the  appropriate Windows system management function, change the QWT installation, adding the Qubes graphics driver, but **do not** click on the “Finish” button in order to complete the installation.
+   - Now, using the  appropriate Windows system management function, change the QWT installation, adding the Qubes graphics driver, but **do not** click on the “Finish” button to complete the installation.

    - In the device manager, you will find a new display called “Qubes Video Driver”.
 Deactivate this device.